rawrtc/rawrtc-terminal-demo/Readme.md

   can be activated by supplying a valid WebSocket URI which has been explained in the [`ws-uri` argument description](#ws-uri).

-1. Open the [web terminal] in a WebRTC data channel capable browser.
+1. Open the [web terminal][web-terminal] in a WebRTC data channel capable browser.
 2. Start the RAWRTC terminal application.
 3. Exchange the signalling data:
    * In **Copy & Paste mode**, copy the JSON blob after `Local Parameters:`